 Cuthbert AM Stereo C-Quam Transmitter Kit

 As a lifelong professional and home hobby broadcaster I was excited to learn of a new kid on the block, the Cuthbert AM Transmitter.
 You can find this and other electronics goodies Sean sells on eBay if you search AM Stereo Transmitter – his seller name is sean-jcil.
 Sean graciously sent me his AM Stereo C-Quam model for evaluation.
-I have to say I have never owned an AM Stereo radio so at this point I haven’t tested its C-Quam Stereo capability but there is a video in his auction which shows it in operation and the kit assembly instructions include a video which shows how you adjust the stereo alignment which also demonstrates how well it works.
-I do know, since C-Quam units have to perform to a more stringent level of modulation quality than mono transmitters, that even though I would be testing and listening in mono this unit should be a top-quality performer and that’s exactly what I subsequently found.
-(A friend of mine has a Radio Shack AM Stereo tuner which I will check out and I will add my results with it here at that time).
+I have to say I had forgotten that I owned a still-in-the-box Realistic TM-152 AM Stereo tuner from the 1980s when I worked at an AM Stereo station.
+Sean has a construction video which demonstrates his transmitter’s stereo capabilities when you adjust the stereo alignment which also demonstrates how well it works.
+I do know, since C-Quam units have to perform to a more stringent level of modulation quality than mono transmitters, that even when listening on a mono radio this unit should be a top-quality performer and that’s exactly what I subsequently found.
+(A reader recently sent me a Sony SRF-A1 Walkman AM Stereo radio and I will be posting an article on that and the history of AM Stereo soon).

 Auto power control to give as close as possible to 100mW under all tuning and antenna conditions.